 8 The Nouveau Riche Never Remember Where They Came From

-The poor stayed poor, the rich stayed rich, and the rare few who broke the mold didn’t do a thing to help out their fellow man.
+The result was a stark polarization: the poor stayed poor, the rich stayed rich, and the few who broke the mold failed to extend a helping hand to their former peers.

 7 People Who Are In Debt Can Be Controlled